-Google scholar is a great tool to find peer reviewed journal articles (a few of which will be assigned as your weekly reading).
+Google scholar is a great tool to find peer reviewed journal articles.
 It is quick and simple.
 Below, we have outlined a few tips to make it even simpler.

 How do I get there?

 Easy!
 Type in http://scholar.google.ca, or just type "scholar" into Google.